snimmagadda1/github-PR-automation/README.md

 ## Extending
-The bot is easily extensible!
+The bot is extensible!
 The "heavy lifting" occurs in the `Handle` function.
 Right now it only responds to `PushEvent`s.
 Processing different types of events from the Github API is as simple as adding a handler to the switch statement:

 ```go
 func Handle(response http.ResponseWriter, request *http.Request) {